kowabunga/express-dev-skills/README.md

 - Express
 - EJS

 To run the website, download the Git Repo.
-Once opening it up, run the commands
+Upon opening it up, run the commands

 `npm install`